 9. Project and pause

 Crosscheck your voice pitch during mock interviews to know how much louder is normal.
 Talk clearly so that the microphone catches your voice and the listener can comfortably hear you.
 In this regard, use good earphones with a good noise-canceling microphone.

 Sometimes, the conversation may be time delayed because of any technical issue.
-To avoid talking over the employer or having your initial words cut out, let the employer finish the question and pause for a seconds before delivering your reply.
+To avoid talking over the employer or having your initial words cut out, let the employer finish the question and pause for a few seconds before delivering your reply.

 10. Do not forget to share your appreciation

 Thank the employer for the chance, and circle back with an appreciation note within 24 hours of the meeting.
 Shortly describe your good experience with the interview panel and appreciate their skills to make candidates comfortable.
 You can expect to score a bonus for your stellar professionalism.

 Tips for recruiters to prepare for a video interview

 Regardless of whether you find it easy or exceedingly painful, remote hiring is here to stay.
 There are numerous tips for conducting remote interviews that you won’t find in an in-person interview.
 Some of these guides are not even unraveled.
 With some special tricks and tips, you too can ace it.
 In this article, we have collected some of the best tips to conduct a hassle-free remote interview in 2021.

 1. Pay attention to the candidate’s emotional intelligence

 While most hiring decisions rely primarily on skills and intelligence, recruiters often miss emotional intelligence (EQ).
 It is one of the most critical factors that can decide their future in the company.
 If we take the example of the current pandemic scenario, most companies often announce grand reopenings and then cancel them within a few days.
 This is where the EQ of a person’s ability to go with the flow comes into play.
 Some candidates are not emotionally capable of undergoing a difficult situation with grace.